Lengthy processing times, high operating costs, continuous errors, frustrated employees — all of these issues stem from inefficient workflows.

 - and more …

-If your programmers are writing code for dynamic behavior, that’s a big no-no. A modern workflow management system should provide visual, wizard-based business rules that anyone can create.
+If your programmers are writing code for dynamic behavior, that’s a big no-no. Modern workflow management software should have a workflow engine that enables you to add business rules to your workflows.

 Read more: Visual Business Rules for Dynamic Forms